-- 3.6.1 The CFO is responsible for ensuring: - appropriate procedures are in operation to enable the College to receive all income to which it is entitled; - all receipt forms, invoices, tickets or other official financial documents in use and electronic collection systems must have the prior approval of the CFO; - o levels of charges for contract research, services rendered, goods supplied and rents and lettings;

-- o the prompt collection, security and banking of all income received; - ensuring that all grants notified by the funding body and other bodies are received and appropriately recorded in the College's accounts; and - ensuring that all claims for funds, including research grants and contracts, are made by the due date. - 3.6.2 It is the responsibility of all College staff to ensure that the Finance Department is made aware of debtors as shown below and to provide timely and accurate information to the Finance Department.
-It is the responsibility of the Finance Department to invoice debtors and collect income due to the College. - 3.6.3 Receipt of Cash, Cheques and Other Negotiable Instruments: All monies received within departments from whatever source must be recorded by the department on a daily basis together with the form in which they were received, for example cash, cheques and other negotiable instruments.
+- 3.6.1 The CFO is responsible for ensuring: - o appropriate procedures are in operation to enable the College to receive all income to which it is entitled; - o all receipt forms, invoices, tickets or other official financial documents in use and electronic collection systems must have the prior approval of the CFO; - levels of charges for contract research, services rendered, goods supplied and rents and lettings; - o the prompt collection, security and banking of all income received; - ensuring that all grants notified by the funding body and other bodies are received and appropriately recorded in the College's accounts; and - ensuring that all claims for funds, including research grants and contracts, are made by the due date. - 3.6.2 Grant income agreements: The CFO has delegated authority to sign the grant income agreements on behalf of the college.
+Where two signatures are required the CEO will countersign.
+All grant income agreements, whether received on a government electronic portal or issued as a deed requiring seal, will be treated in the same way with the same delegated authority to CFO and CEO. - 3.6.3 It is the responsibility of all College staff to ensure that the Finance Department is made aware of debtors as shown below and to provide timely and accurate information to the Finance Department.
+It is the responsibility of the Finance Department to invoice debtors and collect income due to the College. - 3.6.4 Receipt of Cash, Cheques and Other Negotiable Instruments: All monies received within departments from whatever source must be recorded by the department on a daily basis together with the form in which they were received, for example cash, cheques and other negotiable instruments.
 All monies received must be paid to the cashier at least weekly, and in accordance with a timetable prescribed by the CFO and set out in financial procedures.
 The custody and transit of all monies received must comply with the requirements of the College's insurers.
 All sums received must be paid in and accounted for in full, and must not be used to meet miscellaneous departmental expenses or be paid into the departmental petty cash float.
 Personal or other cheques must not be cashed out of money received on behalf of the College.

-- 3.6.4 Receipts by Credit or Debit Card including online transactions: the College may only receive payments by debit or credit card including online transactions using procedures approved by the CFO. - 3.6.5 Collection of Debts: The CFO should ensure that: - where debtors invoices are required, they are raised promptly on official invoices, in respect of all income due to the College; - o invoices are prepared with care, recorded in the ledger, show the correct amount due and are credited to the appropriate income account; - o any credits granted are valid, properly authorised and completely recorded; - VAT is correctly charged where appropriate, and accounted for; - o monies received are posted to the correct debtors account; - swift and effective action is taken in collecting overdue debts, in accordance with the protocols noted in the financial procedures; and - o outstanding debts are monitored and reports prepared for management.
+- 3.6.5 Receipts by Credit or Debit Card including online transactions: the College may only receive payments by debit or credit card including online transactions using procedures approved by the CFO. - 3.6.6 Collection of Debts: The CFO should ensure that: o where debtors invoices are required, they are raised promptly on official invoices, in respect of all income due to the College; - o invoices are prepared with care, recorded in the ledger, show the correct amount due and are credited to the appropriate income account; - o any credits granted are valid, properly authorised and completely recorded; - VAT is correctly charged where appropriate, and accounted for; - o monies received are posted to the correct debtors account; - swift and effective action is taken in collecting overdue debts, in accordance with the protocols noted in the financial procedures; and - o outstanding debts are monitored and reports prepared for management.

-Only the CFO or the Group Head of Finance can vary approved credit arrangements.
+Only the CFO / GDFO or the Group Head of Finance can vary approved credit arrangements.
 The College has standard payment terms which should be adhered to.